Trismegiste/phpunit-assert-solid/README.md

 see full example in ./examples/SimpleTest.php

 ## API
+In all assertions, $fqcn means "fully qualified class name" described as in PSR-0

 ### assertInterfaceHintedParameter($fqcn)
 Asserts if all methods parameters for a given class are type-hinted with interface